 You don’t need any electric cooking tools to make these Gingerbread Men Cookies—just a bowl and clean hands!
 Here’s a look at the ingredients you’ll need:

-- White whole-wheat flour: Or you can use half all-purpose and half whole-wheat flour.
+- Whole-wheat flour: Or you can use half all-purpose and half whole wheat flour.
 The mix keeps the texture light and tender.

 - Baking powder: This helps the cookies rise just enough.

-- Cinnamon, ground ginger, allspice: This spice combination gives the classic gingerbread flavor, without being overpowering.
+- Cinnamon, ginger, allspice or cloves: This spice combination provides the classic gingerbread flavor, without being overpowering.

 - Salt: A little salt ensures that the flavors come through and that the cookies aren’t bland.